mbmcmullen27/kurses/README.md

 Some funny business with pointers and structs, our Menu struct holds an array of Item pointers.
 When we initalize this list, if we aren't careful we don't make a new item and we recycle a single pointer.
 My initial thought was because :

-    - you need to initialize the pointers
+- you need to initialize the list pointers
-    - __then__ you initialize the objects
+- __then__ you initialize the structs

 But this line isn't allocating space for pointers, we use sizeof(Item), not sizeof(*Item).
 Needs more research.
 We either got this right, or we're requesting twice as much space as we need.